-5 Written Questions
+5 Written questions

-5 Multiple Choice Questions
+5 Multiple choice questions

 - Harmless local layabout and drunk, who is falsely accused of a murder that Injun Joe committed.

 Huck Finn → A great friend of Tom's, sounds like a boy to be pitied.
 Poor, homeless and uncared for by his drunken father, dresses in rags and scrounges for food where he can.
 So much energy and life.